-For clinicians who are interested in becoming a Fieldwork Educator, please review the resources on this page.
-For more information, please contact:
+For clinicians who are interested in becoming a fieldwork educator, please review the resources on this page and contact us at firstname.lastname@example.org.

 at the Annual Fieldwork Educators' Collaborative Meeting.

-Being a Fieldwork Educator is highly rewarding because Fieldwork Educators play a vital role in preparing the next generation of occupational therapists.
-Fieldwork Educators assist students to translate academic knowledge and occupational therapy theory to practice.
-They also serve a critical role in cultivating professional behaviors and interpersonal skills in students.
-Fieldwork Educators make an enormous contribution to the future of the occupational therapy profession.
+Being a fieldwork educator is highly rewarding because you play a vital role in preparing the next generation of occupational therapists.
+Fieldwork educators assist students with translating academic knowledge to real life occupational therapy practice.
+Fieldwork educators serve a critical role in cultivating professional behaviors and interpersonal skills in students.
+Fieldwork educators make an enormous contribution to the future of the occupational therapy profession.

-Most Fieldwork Educators find that supervising a student enhances their own level of professionalism and clinical skills.
-Articulating clinical rationales and role modeling reflective practice for students benefits the supervising therapist's own professional growth.
+Most fieldwork educators find that supervising a student enhances their own level of professionalism and clinical skills.
+Articulating clinical rationales and role modeling reflective practice for students benefit the supervising therapist's own professional growth.
 In addition, students bring enthusiasm, current knowledge, and innovation to fieldwork sites.
-They also contribute by completing research or clinical projects to meet the site's needs.
-By supervising students, Fieldwork Educators earn professional development units (PDUs) for licensure or NBCOT certification renewal.
+Students may contribute by completing research or clinical projects to meet the site's needs.